Ovsjah/sql_zoo/README.md

 13.
 ```
-SELECT winner, yr, subject FROM nobel WHERE winner LIKE 'Sir%'
+SELECT winner, yr, subject FROM nobel WHERE winner LIKE 'Sir %' ORDER BY yr DESC, winner
 ```

 14.